FOREX-Yen weakens, euro rallies as gold-induced worries ease

 NEW YORK, April 16 (Reuters) - The yen tumbled against the dollar and the euro on Tuesday, reversing the previous session’s sharp gains as investor anxiety triggered by a record plunge in gold prices eased, denting demand for the safe-haven Japanese currency.

-A drop in U.S. consumer prices and a dip in factory output strengthened the argument for the Federal Reserve to maintain its monetary stimulus in hopes of boosting the U.S. economy.
+A drop in U.S. consumer prices and slippage of U.S. factory output strengthened the argument for the U.S. Federal Reserve to maintain its monetary stimulus in hopes of boosting the economy.

 “The CPI data reinforces the view that the Fed is likely to engage in quantitative easing for some time,” said Eric Viloria, senior currency strategist at Forex.com.
 “That is one of the reasons for support of the markets and sentiment in general.
 I think that is aiding the rebound here (in the yen) and why the U.S. dollar is weak.”

-Finance ministers and central bankers from the Group of 20 leading economies will discuss economic and financial market outlooks, including the Cyprus crisis and asset price reactions, at talks beginning on Thursday in Washington.
+Finance minister and central bankers from the world’s leading economies will discuss economic and financial market outlooks, including the Cyprus crisis and asset price reactions, at the talks among the Group of 20 advanced and emerging economies beginning on Thursday in Washington.

-The euro, meanwhile, rallied on Tuesday to a seven-week high against the dollar, partly helped by its 2 percent jump against the yen.
+The euro rallied to a seven-week high against the dollar, partly helped by its 2 percent jump against the yen.
 Investors shrugged off data showing a sharp fall in German investor sentiment in April.

-A break of the euro above its 100-day moving average against the greenback around midday in New York spurred some blackbox algorithmic trading that further boosted the euro zone currency.
+A break of the euro above its 100-day moving average against the greenback around midday in New York spurred some blackbox algorithmic trading that further boosted the euro.

-“A more significant signal is if we close above that level and it looks like we might do that,” Viloria noted.
+“A more significant signal is if we close above that level, and it looks like we might do that,” said Viloria.

 Gold rose on Tuesday, one day after a record-breaking drop sparked a broad selloff in commodities and equities alike.
 Monday’s explosions in Boston added to the nervous tone in financial markets.